lsst-dm/dmtn-002/index.rst

     cmdLineActivator NewExampleCmdLineTask --extras $OBS_TEST_DIR/data/input/ --id

-Note that for now these example task are located in  lsst.pipe.base.examples and are discovered by the activator, the name of the task is case insentitive
+Note that for now these example task are located in  lsst.pipe.base.examples and are discovered by the activator, the name of the task is case insensitive

 And the output is: